unbanksytv/odyssey33/README.md

 Nouns are an experimental attempt to improve the formation of on-chain avatar communities.
 While projects such as Cryptopunks have attempted to bootstrap digital community and identity, Nouns attempt to bootstrap identity, community, governance, and a treasury that can be used by the community.
+Degen Vibes are NFTs that stream DeFi tokens to holders in real-time.
+Degen Vibes are minted and sold via auction, one at a time.
+A portion of auction proceeds are invested in DeFi and streamed to collectors.
+A portion of proceeds are kept in the treasury, controlled by a DAO of Degens.

 # Degen Vibes